Ukraine interior minister, others killed in helicopter crash

-BROVARY, Ukraine (AP) — Ukraine’s interior minister died Wednesday in a helicopter crash near the capital that killed more than a dozen other people, including children, authorities said.
+BROVARY, Ukraine (AP) — Ukraine’s interior minister died Wednesday in a helicopter crash near the capital that killed at least another 14 people, including other officials and three children, authorities said.

-There was no immediate word on whether the morning crash, near a kindergarten and reportedly in heavy fog, was an accident or related to the war, but Ukrainian authorities immediately opened an investigation.
+There was no immediate word on whether the crash, which was near a kindergarten, was an accident or related to the war.
 No fighting has been reported recently in the Kyiv area.

-Ukraine’s State Emergency Service said that 17 people were killed in the crash, including nine people who were aboard the helicopter and four children who presumably were on the ground.
-It said 25 people have been injured, including 11 children.
-Early official reports gave slightly different casualty figures, including a higher death toll.

-Ukrainian President Volodymyr Zelenskyy described the crash as “a terrible tragedy” on a “black morning.”
+Ukrainian President Volodymyr Zelenskyy said the crash was “a terrible tragedy” on a “black morning.”

 “The pain is unspeakable,” he wrote on Telegram.

-British Home Secretary Suella Braverman called the 42-year-old Monastyrskyi “a leading light in supporting the Ukrainian people during Putin’s illegal invasion.”
+British Home Secretary Suella Braverman called Monastyrskyi “a leading light in supporting the Ukrainian people during Putin’s illegal invasion.”
 She said she was “struck by his determination, optimism and patriotism.”

 Monastyrskyi’s deputy Yevhen Yenin and State Secretary of the Ministry of Internal Affairs Yurii Lubkovych were also among those killed, according to the chief of Ukraine’s National Police.
-Senior officials routinely travel by helicopter during the conflict, often low and at high speed.
+Senior officials routinely travel by helicopter during the conflict.

-Nine of those killed were aboard the chopper when it crashed in Brovary, an eastern suburb of the Ukrainian capital, police chief Ihor Klymenko said.
+Nine of those killed were aboard the chopper when it crashed in Brovary, an eastern suburb of the Ukrainian capital, Ihor Klymenko said.
 The others who died were apparently on the ground.

+Kyiv Regional Governor Oleksii Kuleba said 18 people overall were killed, including three children, and that 25 were injured.
+Ukraine’s Emergency Service, however, put the death toll at 15.
+It was not immediately possible to confirm if that was old information or a revised figure.

-At the scene of the crash, which was near a kindergarten, at least four bodies on the ground were covered by reflective sheets.
-Officials cleared chunks of charred, mangled wreckage, lying against an apartment building and in a playground.
-Some walls were partly demolished and blackened.
+At the scene of the crash, at least four bodies on the ground were covered by reflective sheets as officials cleared helicopter debris from a kindergarten playground.
+Wreckage also sat on top of a charred vehicle and a building.

 “It is too early to talk about the reasons,” for the crash, the spokesperson for Ukraine’s Air Forces, Yurii Ihnat, told a television channel.
 He said an investigation could take some time.